 - 1. Thesis Form 1 has been submitted the semester prior to taking HON 498. - 2.
 Thesis proposal, approved by the advisor, is sent to committee for review one week before the first committee meeting.
-See Student Handbook for more details and guidelines. - 3.
-The student submits all Thesis forms in a timely manner and meets all deadlines listed on the Honors website. - 4.
+See Student Handbook Part II (linked in the Appendix) for more details and guidelines. - 3.
+First committee meeting must take place by Friday of week 8 of HON 498.
+Confirm that all committee members agree to serving on the committee, and you as the thesis advisor submit Thesis Form 2 online.
+Please note: the thesis advisor's submission of Form 2 informs the Honors College of the thesis committee's collective decision, and obviates the need to gather individual committee member signatures. - 4.
 Student must schedule and attend all meetings with advisor, the minimum being bi-monthly. - 5.
 Attendance at these meetings is required and will be taken into consideration in the final grade. - 6.
 Student has met goals set by the student and advisor. - 7.
-A working draft of the Reading List must be submitted by the end of the HON 498 semester.
+A working draft of the reading list must be submitted by the end of the HON 498 semester.